-Arif has a B.A. with Honors in Business Administration, and a Master’s Degree in Air Transport Management.
+He has a B.A. with Honors in Business Administration, and a Master’s Degree in Air Transport Management.

-Arif is a certified member of the American Association of Airport Executives, past chair for the Airports Council International – North America’s Public Safety and Security Committee, and past member of the Seattle FBI Joint Terrorism Task Force Executive Board.
+Arif is a certified member of the American Association of Airport Executives, past chair for the Airports Council International – North America’s Public Safety and Security Committee, and recent past member of the Seattle FBI Joint Terrorism Task Force Executive Board.

 David Reese, Senior Manager - Visitor Relations